 2011 Outstanding Alumni

-Rita Williams, who earned a bachelor's degree in journalism from the College of Media & Communication at Texas Tech University in 1969, was part of the first group of women reporters on television almost 40 years ago.
+Rita Williams, who earned a bachelor's degree in journalism from the College of Mass Communications at Texas Tech University in 1969, was part of the first group of women reporters on television almost 40 years ago.
 For 32 years now, she has been an investigative reporter and San Francisco bureau chief at KTVU-TV, Oakland, Calif.

 In 2001, she was selected for the Silver Circle of the National Academy of Television Arts and Sciences for journalists who have distinguished themselves during more than 25 years in broadcast journalism.
 She also is the winner of two Emmy awards and many other journalism honors.